-If you’re consider filing for bankruptcy protection, you probably have many questions.
+If you’re consider filing for bankruptcy, you probably have many bankruptcy questions.
 The following briefly addresses some of the most common bankruptcy questions.
 To explore how bankruptcy can help you get out of debt, contact our firm to set up a free consultation with one of our experienced and compassionate bankruptcy attorneys.

 What is bankruptcy?

 Bankruptcy is a legal proceeding that allows a person who cannot pay back his or her debts to erase certain debts and get a fresh financial start.
 Filing for bankruptcy is a legal right under federal law.

 Will my creditors stop coming after me to collect on debts?

 Filing bankruptcy immediately stops all of your creditors from seeking to collect debts from you.
 Bankruptcy stops wage garnishments, bank levies, lawsuits for unpaid debts, and collection phone calls.
 Collection activity will stop at least until your debts are sorted out according to bankruptcy laws.
 Debts that are discharged (erased) in bankruptcy are gone forever, and collection activity must stop forever.

 Do I qualify for bankruptcy?

 The answer to this questions is complex and requires an analysis of your income and expenses.
 Even high-income earners can qualify for Chapter 7 bankruptcy, which is the quickest and simplest form of bankruptcy.
 For people who do not qualify for Chapter 7, or who would otherwise benefit from additional protections, filing for Chapter 13 bankruptcy may be an option.
 Chapter 13 bankruptcy requires a three to five year repayment plan but offers additional benefits that Chapter 7 does not, such as the opportunity to lien strip an underwater second mortgage, pay mortgage arrears, and make up missed car payments.